Tyldesley railway station: History

 The ceremonial opening of the line took place on 24 August 1864.
 A special train of 18 coaches decorated with flags set off from Hunt's Bank in Manchester before stopping at Eccles, Worsley and Ellenbrook.
 The streets of Tyldesley were decorated with flags and banners and the population crowded to greet the train which left for Bradshaw Leach.
 The train returned to Tyldesley and set out for Wigan via Chowbent, Hindley and Platt Bridge before once again returning to Tyldesley.
 Here the railway directors and their guests joined a procession around the town led by a band, members of local friendly societies and more than 2,000 children.

 Tyldesley station, in common with other stations on the Manchester to Wigan Line, was opened to the public on 1 September 1864.

 The station joined the London Midland and Scottish Railway during the grouping in 1923.
 It passed to the London Midland Region of British Railways on nationalisation in 1948.
 The station closed on 5 May 1969.

 Structure

 Tyldesley station was of timber construction, it had a booking office and first and second class waiting rooms.
 It had three through platforms, each was 300 feet long and protected by glass canopies.
 Two platforms were on an island platform reached by a subway.
 A goods station was built to the east.

 Coal

 Collieries linked to the railway include Astley and Tyldesley Collieries' St George's, Nook and Gin Pit Collieries in Tyldesley connected at Jackson's sidings to the west of the station and the Shakerley, Green's Tyldesley Coal Company and Ramsden's Shakerley Collieries had connections at sidings approximately one mile to the east of Tyldesley station.

 Closure

-My Father had been the Station Master that covered the stations on the line.
-The Winters of 1963 and 64 were so severe the Pennines froze 6 feet deep.
-Work stopped on the construction of the M62 motorway.
-In 1964 the cost of putting a railway bridge over the Motorway was £500,000.
-Harold Wilson the Prime Minister decided to close the line even though it ran at a small profit.

 The Tyldesley Loopline closed following the Beeching Axe on 5 May 1969 and Tyldesley and all other stations along the line were closed.